Urge the Manitoba Government to END Size & Weight Discrimination NOW #SizeismSUCKS

 0 have signed.
 Let’s get to 10,000!

-My name is Lindsey Mazur, Registered Dietitian (RD), ally and advocate to end weight discrimination.
+My name is Lindsey Mazur, Registered Dietitian (RD), advocate to end weight discrimination.
 As a dietitian, I have heard numerous painful stories of shaming, stigma and discrimination from clients that has impacted their mental and physical health and wellbeing.
 My work in health care has been dramatically impacted by witnessing the pain and lack of compassion shown to those who live in larger bodies.

 October 2016- A Private Member’s Bill was introduced in the Manitoba Legislature to have "physical size and weight" included in the Human Rights Code to prevent discrimination based on body size.
 This bill was not accepted.